Li Congyi

 Li Congyi (李從益) (931 – June 23, 947), known as the Prince of Xu (許王), was an imperial prince of the Later Tang dynasty of China.
-He was the youngest son of its second emperor Li Siyuan (Emperor Mingzong).
-In the confusion of the destruction of the Later Tang's successor state, the Later Jin dynasty, he was forced into claiming imperial title by Xiao Han, a general of the Liao dynasty (whose forces had destroyed the Later Jin), and was subsequently killed by Liu Zhiyuan, the founder of the succeeding Later Han dynasty.
+He was the youngest son of its second emperor, Li Siyuan (Emperor Mingzong).
+During the chaos following the destruction of the Later Tang's successor state, the Later Jin dynasty, he was forced to claim imperial title by Xiao Han, a general of the Liao dynasty (whose forces had destroyed the Later Jin), and was subsequently killed by Liu Zhiyuan, the founder of the succeeding Later Han dynasty.